tclark/op-intermediate-app-dev/22-databases/22-databases.md

 **SQLAlchemy**

 The most widely used database/ORM library for Python is *SQLAlchemy*.
-It’s divided into core and ORM modules, making it clear that you can use it without any of the ORM features (although we will).
+It's divided into core and ORM modules, making it clear that you can use it without any of the ORM features (although we will).
 We will use version 1.4 of SQLAlchemy, which includes new features in advance of the 2.0 release.
-It is not in the Python standard library, so we’ll need to use pip to install it.
+It is not in the Python standard library, so we'll need to use pip to install it.

 `pip install --user sqlalchemy==1.4`